mikebway/hugo-site/content/post/turisti-e-gente-del-posto.md

     title: Basilica di San Miniato, Florence, 2023
 ---

-> A man who has not been in Italy is always conscious of an inferiority, from his not having seen what it is expected a man should see
+A man who has not been in Italy is always conscious of an inferiority, from his not having seen what it is expected a man should see, to quote Samuel Johnson (1709-1784).
->
-> ~ Samuel Johnson (1709-1784)

 This spirit of this series, from a stay in Bologna and Florence in May of 2023, reminded me of the earlier [Tourists and Locals](/post/tourists-and-locals/) sequence so much that I gave it the same name, but